Chrome 71 Rolls Out to Crack Down On Wayward Sites, Extensions

 Chrome 71 is now marked as stable and should roll out to desktops in the coming weeks.
 Aside from ad removal, it’s not yet known what other features it might have, especially for the mobile version.
 Google does promise a more detailed announcement explaining the significant highlights this major release brings.

-Screen Wake Lock API., an experimental feature that added as a trial inside Chrome. …
+- Screen Wake Lock API., an experimental feature that was added as a trial inside Chrome. …

 To configure your notifications on Chrome, click on the three-dot icon in the upper-right corner.
 Then go to Settings > Site Settings > Notifications.
 You’ll then be able to view which sites are blocked or allowed.
 In the same window, you can also turn on the quieter permission UI.